LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/best-practices.md

 - If you have a knowledge base that exceeds 75-100 articles, consider splitting the knowledge base into smaller ones based on category, likewise splitting the intents into domains based on category, and adding multiple knowledge base integrations.
 Then have the NLU match the consumer’s question to the category-based intent and search the applicable knowledge base.
 This yields a faster response during the conversation.

-    If you have a knowledge base that exceeds 75-100 articles, also consider using domain intents, and, for the domain, use LivePerson NLU v2, which has better performance with large sets of data.
+    If you have a knowledge base that exceeds 75-100 articles, also consider using domain intents, and, for the domain, use the LivePerson engine, which has better performance with large sets of data.

 ### Titles, intent qualifiers, and training phrases